-HTTP services can provide a large attack surface, and describing all of the potential vulnerabilities is beyond this handbook’s scope.
-However, best practices in software development mitigate the most common problems such as XSS, SQL injection, CSRF, insecure URL access, etc. In addition to securing the application, however, it is recommended to deploy a Web Application Firewall, especially when the web application itself isn’t undergoing regular maintenance and security checks.
+HTTP services can provide a large attack surface, and describing all potential vulnerabilities is beyond this handbook’s scope.
+However, best practices in software development mitigate the most common problems such as XSS, SQL injection, CSRF, insecure URL access, etc. However, in addition to securing the application, deploying a Web Application Firewall is recommended, especially when the web application itself isn’t undergoing regular maintenance and security checks.

 Server Side Request Forgery

 When deploying services in a closed security group, these services should still use some form of authentication.
 This requirement is that the application running on the application server may be tricked into accessing internal services, such as a Redis database, and exposing data that way.
 This kind of attack is called Server Side Request Forgery.

 Server Side Request Forgery is especially problematic in a cloud setup because almost every cloud provider offers a metadata API that the instance can use to fetch data about itself, including password hashes, SSH public keys, and most importantly, the user data, which is a provisioning data set that often contains sensitive information such as TLS private keys, etc.

 Understanding TLS Encryption

 In addition to authentication for all services, the connections should also use encryption wherever possible.
 This is an additional layer of security.
 It can even enable you to access these services over an otherwise unencrypted connection.
 Using TLS client certificates can also serve as an authentication mechanism.